score-json/json/TSF/trustable/no-json-faults/NJF-14.5.md

     publish_documentation: exclude
     test_trudag_extensions: exclude
     ubuntu: include
+score:
+    Jonas-Kirchhoff: 1.0
 ---

-The service does not accept UTF-8 byte order marks at any other place of the input.
+The service does not accept UTF-8 byte order mark outside of a string and outside of the first three characters of the input.